 Indian gold premiums have halved from last week, traders said, as demand for the metal dropped after festival season.

 Premiums in China, which is poised to take over from India as the world's biggest gold consumer, recovered slightly this week but have not seen a big jump.

-Among other precious metals, silver was down 0.2 percent at $21.62 an ounce.
+Among other precious metals, silver was flat at $21.64 an ounce.